Windows Vista: Service Pack 1

 Windows Vista Service Pack 1 (SP1) was released on February 4, 2008, alongside Windows Server 2008 to OEM partners, after a five-month beta test period.
 The initial deployment of the service pack caused a number of machines to continually reboot, rendering the machines unusable.
 This temporarily caused Microsoft to suspend automatic deployment of the service pack until the problem was resolved.
 The synchronized release date of the two operating systems reflected the merging of the workstation and server kernels back into a single code base for the first time since Windows 2000.
 MSDN subscribers were able to download SP1 on February 15, 2008.
 SP1 became available to current Windows Vista users on Windows Update and the Download Center on March 18, 2008.
 Initially, the service pack only supported five languages – English, French, Spanish, German and Japanese.
 Support for the remaining 31 languages was released on April 14, 2008.

 A white paper, published by Microsoft on August 29, 2007, outlined the scope and intent of the service pack, identifying three major areas of improvement: reliability and performance, administration experience, and support for newer hardware and standards.

 One area of particular note is performance.
 Areas of improvement include file copy operations, hibernation, logging off on domain-joined machines, JavaScript parsing in Internet Explorer, network file share browsing, Windows Explorer ZIP file handling, and Windows Disk Defragmenter.
 The ability to choose individual drives to defragment is being reintroduced as well.

-Service Pack 1 introduced support for some new hardware and software standards, notably the exFAT file system, 802.11n wireless networking, IPv6 over VPN connections, and the Secure Socket Tunneling Protocol.
+Service Pack 1 introduced support for some new hardware and software standards, notably the exFAT file system, 802.11n wireless networking, IPv6 over VPN connections, SSE4 support, and the Secure Socket Tunneling Protocol.

 Booting a system using Extensible Firmware Interface on x64 systems was also introduced; this feature had originally been slated for the initial release of Vista but was delayed due to a lack of compatible hardware at the time.
 Booting from a GUID Partition Table–based hard drive greater than 2.19 TB is supported (x64 only).